 How do we effectively remove barriers restricting young women to fields with a lower earning potential?
 In this interactive session, participants experienced being part of a girls' focus group to identify key decision points, norms and gatekeepers while also hearing from NGOs and the private sector about scalable approaches to achieve this goal and shift norms about women's work.
 Based on a systems change program from Guadalajara, Mexico, participants learned about a new tool to identify young women's perceptions of expectations, norms and barriers as they start making economic decisions.

 Breaking Barriers: A Transformative Approach for Young Female Entrepreneurs

 Chaired by VSO

 Women generate nearly 40 percent of the world's GDP.
 However, women's entrepreneurship involves considerable risks, hard work and enormous sacrifices.
-This session will showcase a tailored business development services approach enabling female business leaders to reach their full potential, in turn creating opportunities for others in their supply chains and through employment.
-The Tanzania Women's Chamber of Commerce, a national strategic partner, will highlight the learnings from this gender transformational approach to business.
-Rose, a successful youth entrepreneur will share how she and other 1,150 female entrepreneurs are breaking barriers in the business world.
+This session showcased a tailored business development services approach enabling female business leaders to reach their full potential, in turn creating opportunities for others in their supply chains and through employment.
+The Tanzania Women's Chamber of Commerce, a national strategic partner, highlighted the learnings from this gender transformational approach to business.
+Rose, a successful youth entrepreneur shared how she and other 1,150 female entrepreneurs are breaking barriers in the business world.